 All that certain piece, parcel or lot of land, with improvements thereon, lying, being and situate in the State of South Carolina, County of Kershaw, in DeKalb Township, and being more specifically shown and delineated upon a plat prepared and designated as E. Michael Sheheen, General Partner, dated February 17, 1988, by Carl A. Holland, Jr., SCRLA, recorded in Plat Book 38 at Page 565.
 Also shown on plat prepared for Harvey Branham, Jr. by Daniel Riddick and Associates, Inc. dated February 10, 1992 recorded in Plat Book 40 at Page 197.
-According to said latter mentioned plat, the property contains 3 acres, more or less, and is located about one (1) miles West of the Camden City Limits and beginning at the intersection of the rights-of-way of Battleship Road and Lynwood Street runs South 43°07'39" East along the right of way of Lynnwood Street for a distance of 457.42 feet to a new iron; thence turns and runs North 43°07'39" West along property now or formerly of Town and Country, Inc. for a distance of 266.79 feet to a new iron; thence turns and runs North 46°09'28" West along property now or formerly of Geneki, A General Partnership, for a distance of 250 feet to an old iron on the right of way of Battleship Road; thence turns and runs along the right of way of Battleship Road; on which the property fronts, North 41°23'47" East for a distance of 115.85 feet to a point; thence continuing North 47°25'48" East for a distance of 100.58 feet to a point, thence continuing North 49°56'30" East for a distance of 107.39 feet to a new iron, which is the point of beginning; all measurements being a little more or less.
+According to said latter mentioned plat, the property contains 3 acres, more or less, and is located about one (1) miles West of the Camden City Limits and beginning at the intersection of the rights-of-way of Battleship Road and Lynwood Street runs South 43°07'39" East along the right of way of Lynnwood Street for a distance of 457.42 feet to a new iron; thence turns and runs South 46°06'19" West along property of Town and Country, Inc. for a distance of 266.79 feet to a new iron; thence turns and runs North 43°07'39" West along property now or formerly of Town and Country, Inc. for a distance of 213.10 feet to a new iron; thence turns and runs North 56°09'28" West along property now or formerly of Geneki, A General Partnership, for a distance of 250 feet to an old iron on the right of way of Battleship Road; thence turns and runs along the right of way of Battleship Road; on which the property fronts, North 41°23'47" East for a distance of 110.58 feet to a point; thence continuing North 47°25'48" East for a distance of 100.58 feet to a point, thence continuing North 49°56'30" East for a distance of 107.39 feet to a new iron, which is the point of beginning; all measurements being a little more or less.